bitkeks/python-netflow-v9-softflowd/README.md

     2017-10-28 23:23.01: SSH     | 93.79M   | 21 sec    | remotemachine (<IPv4>) to localmachine-2 (<IPv4>)
     2017-10-28 23:51.01: SSH     | 14.08M   | 1:23.09 hours | remotemachine (<IPv4>) to localmachine-2 (<IPv4>)

-Feel free to customize the analyzing script, e.g. make it print some nice graphs or calculate broader statistics.

-**Please note that the analyzer is experimental and has some rough edges.
-Do not rely on it in monitoring use cases!**
+**Please note that the collector and analyzer are experimental reference implementations.
+Do not rely on them in production monitoring use cases!** In any case I recommend looking into the `netflow/collector.py` and `netflow/analyzer.py` scripts for customization.
+Feel free to use the code and extend it in your own tool set - that's what the MIT license is for!

 ## Resources